SofianeHamlaoui/Learn-Git-and-Github/README.md

 -   Tutorials : Contact the owners to join us teaching people.

--   Articles : Follow this link [Add your own article](tutorials/AddYourOwnArticle.md) to add your own article to our website [DzCode.io](https://dzcode.io/Articles)
+-   Articles : Check this repo [SofianeHamlaoui.github.io](https://github.com/SofianeHamlaoui/SofianeHamlaoui.github.io)

 -   Fixing Typos : Do a pull request with your modifications and we will check and accept it as soon as possible.